 If your nausea and vomiting is severe and difficult to manage or you’re losing weight, speak to your doctor or midwife about other options including medication.
 Remember to try to stay hydrated, especially if you’re vomiting often.
 Dehydration can cause you to feel even more nauseous and unwell.
 Sip on fluid that you like; water, soup, or 100% juice are good choices.

-Contact Toronto Public Health and speak to a dietitian if you have more questions about your nausea or vomiting.
+Contact Toronto Public Health and speak to a health professional if you have more questions about your nausea or vomiting.
 You may qualify to see one of our dietitians in the community through the Healthiest Babies Possible Program.
-Or, you can contact the Motherisk Nausea and Vomiting Pregnancy Helpline for more support over the phone.

 Toronto Public Health also offers more ideas on how to manage nausea, vomiting and other common pregnancy concerns online.